13 Retail Employees Reveal the Worst Things They've Seen on Black Friday

 Obviously, Black Friday can be a stressful start to the weekend, even for veteran retail employees.
 But how about if it's your first day on the job?
 That was the case for one rookie employee who started at Best Buy on the Super Bowl of shopping days.

 "I was controlling part of the line since I had zero training to do anything else," wrote Redditor @mammajrocks.
 "I had a lady saying she was going to faint … I knew she was lying and called my manager over so he could talk to her.
 He said, 'Ma'am, they told me you were in need of medical assistance, I've got an ambulance on the way.'
 She freaked out, yelling at my manager about the line being too long and how it was his fault she was feeling sick.
 She looked at me and said, 'This is all your fault … If you would have just let me cut the line, we'd be out of this mess.'"
 The new employee's manager told the woman to leave and if she didn't, he would call the cops.
 Soon enough, she did.
+And for more things you shouldn't say to retail workers, check out This Is the Question No Retail Worker Wants to Hear Right Now.

 The SKU swapper who deeply discounted a TV